 They start out crawling and toddling before they can walk.
 These stages of a child’s life are exciting milestones that we love to hold onto.
 And though they may fall and shed some tears, we develop a sense of pride as they get back up and keep on trying, despite boo-boos that may’ve ensued.
-Let's not let cuts and scrapes from a fall ruin these precious moments, but forget about them by giving kids something we know will prevent infections.
+Don't let cuts and scrapes from falls ruin these precious moments, but forget about them by giving kids something we know will prevent infections.
 OK For Kids Ouch Ease blend cleans cuts and works as an effective aid in the healing process.
-This restorative blend of top quality oils is sure to turn bad times, into good memories.
+This restorative blend of top quality oils is sure to turn bad times into good memories.

-Children can be comforted knowing that relief is nearby, and readily available.
+Children can be comforted knowing that relief is nearby and readily available.
 Scrambling to find bandages and sanitizer may cause a child to have unnecessary anxiety, which can turn a small cut into a big problem.
-Having personally experienced meltdowns caused by forgetting where the Neosporin was, led us to developing our own Boo-boos & Bumps Kit.
-Pre-made first aid kits can be expensive and can come with a lot of unnecessary items.
+Having personally experienced meltdowns caused by forgetting where the Neosporin was, led us to develop our own Boo-boos & Bumps Kit.
+Pre-made first aid kits can be expensive and include a lot of unnecessary items.
 Why pay for things you don’t need?
 Here are some tips to create the perfect kit for bruises, bumps and boo-boo preparedness.